Dr. Ambedkar Government Law College, Chennai

 Dr. Ambedkar Government Law College, commonly known by its former name Madras Law College, is a law school, located in Chennai (Madras), Tamil Nadu, India.
 It is also referred to as Government Law College or GLC, Chennai.
-It was established in 1891.
+It was established in 1855.
 It was renamed in 1990, as Dr. Ambedkar Government Law College, by the Government of Tamil Nadu in commemoration of the birth centenary of B. R. Ambedkar.
-In 1997, the Government of Tamil Nadu passed an Act which brought the college under the wings of the newly established Tamil Nadu Dr. Ambedkar Law University, splitting the college from the University of Madras.
+In 1997, the Government of Tamil Nadu passed an Act which transferred the college from the University of Madras to the newly established Tamil Nadu Dr. Ambedkar Law University.